 “We use that and control it to vibrate your skin and give you this feeling.
 What you eventually get is a sensation of vibration on your hands,” Carter explained.

 With the current prototype, the smallest point that can be created is 8.5 millimeters in diameter, but the shape can be morphed into a surface, creating different textures over a single “object” by differentiating the pressure levels.

 Other companies are working on similar projects, such as Elliptic Labs, wherein they created more interest in this technology to the users.

 UltraHaptics, who have already built several prototypes and have demoed the technology to the public at the last CES in Las Vegas, say they are working with 15 to 20 clients who are looking to incorporate tactile ultrasound into their products.

 “We have everything from consumer electronics companies making things like speakers, radios, alarm clocks, through home appliance companies making cooker hoods, washing machines, to virtual reality in gaming companies.
 And we were very surprised at how keen the automotive industry is to work with us,” Carter said.

-They are leading the field with their approach, Devices using sound on to keep us in touch invisibly, sensationally, and magically.
-This could also revolutionize robotics in such a way wireless becomes a 3rd asset for people instead of 2nd Imagine a Button Wheel Spinning.
+They are leading the field with their approach, Devices using sound to keep us in touch invisibly, sensationally, and magically.
+This could also revolutionize robotics in such a way wireless becomes the 3rd asset for people instead of 2nd Imagine a Button Wheel Spinning.